karansinghgit/xoro/README.md

 The following scripts are available in the root `package.json` and can be run using `pnpm <script-name>`:

--   `lint`: Lints the codebase using ESLint across all packages.
--   `format`: Formats the codebase using Prettier across all packages.
--   `typecheck`: Runs TypeScript type checking across all packages.
 -   `build`: Builds all packages (`backend`, `frontend`, `common`).
 -   `build:backend`: Builds only the `backend` package.
 -   `build:frontend`: Builds only the `frontend` package.